Physical Activity

 - Physical Activity Basics (CDC)

-- Reaching Your Goals the SMART Way (American Council on Exercise)
+- Breaking Free of All-Or-Nothing-Mindset (American Council on Exercise)

-- Three Things Every Exercise Program Should Have (American Council on Exercise)
+- Elements of an Effective Exercise Program (American Council on Exercise)

 Finding the motivation to stick with a physical activity plan can be a challenge at times.
-While motivation is unique to each individual, the many rewards are universal and include benefits to academic performance, energy level, mood, and immune function.
+Some rewards that may encourage motivation include benefits to academic performance, energy level, mood, and immune function.
 The following links provide some helpful resources for maintaining motivation:

 - Staying Motivated for Fitness (Mayo Clinic)